-5 Submission of Completed Datasheets to the Authority
+5 Submission of Performance Report to the Authority

-Licensees are required to provide to the Authority a completed copy of the MS Excel workbook in electronic format.
-The completed workbook may be provided on a USB memory stick, CD-ROM or emailed to the Authority at: glicensing@erawa.com.au.
-Compliance with the licence in respect of providing performance reports will not be achieved until an electronic copy of the workbook has been received by the Authority.
+Licensees are required to provide to the Authority a completed copy of the Performance Report (i.e. completed datasheets) in electronic format.
+The completed Performance Report may be provided on a USB memory stick, CD-ROM or emailed to the Authority at: glicensing@erawa.com.au.
+Compliance with the licence in respect of providing performance reports will not be achieved until an electronic copy of the completed datasheets have been received by the Authority.